Sacramentix/mon-petit-gazon-test-technique/README.md

 | `npm run build`           | Transpile the project to js in dist folder   |
 | `npm start`               | Start the server                             |

+## What we can improve

+- We can add some automated test.